NATIONAL ROUTES

 Signed along the Old Sturt Highway in 1995 when the highway was re-routed through Monash.

 The section between Goulburn and Canberra was signed in 1956 with other sections following as they were fully sealed.
 The route was never fully signed because by the time the route was fully sealed in NSW the victorian section had been replaced by the B23 designation.
+Converted to a National Highway Route between Goulburn and Canberra in 1979.

 Signed in 1958, using the Mid Western Hwy through central NSW.

-Fully signed in 1956, proclaimed a National Highway in 1974.
+Fully signed in 1956, converted to a National Highway Route in 1979.

 (Campbelltown, NSW)